 What’s New for Incoterms in 2020

-International Chamber of Commerce (ICC) has launched the Incoterms 2020 update that contains the rules for use of the 11 Incoterms trade terms.
+The International Chamber of Commerce (ICC) has launched the Incoterms 2020 update that contains the rules for use of the 11 trade rules.

 It considers the latest developments in commercial practice and updates the rules to make them more accessible and easier to use.